dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 Conceptually, TFX has a layered architecture to coordinate the execution of its components.
 The layers are:
 - Metadata storage: storage for artifacts produced by the components, it enables performing comparison across months/years and see how things change
-- Job orchestration: responsible of orchestrating the execution of the flow of components in a TFX pipeline.
+- Job orchestration: responsible for orchestrating the execution of the flow of components in a TFX pipeline.
 - Configuration framework: powers the configuration of TFX components

 ## Terminology
 ### Metadata Store
 At the heart of TFX is the Metadata Store which is responsible for containing:
-- Strongly typed definitions of artifacts (trained models, datasets or other objects) and their properties
+- Strongly typed definitions of artifacts (trained models, datasets, or other objects) and their properties
-- Execution records of component and pipeline runs
+- Execution records of component and pipeline run
 - Workflow provenance across all executions
 - Grouping of artifact and execution records (e.g. Pipeline Run, Experiment Session)

 ### Components
-A TFX component is responsible of performing a specific task, for instance data ingestion, model training with TensorFlow or serving with TF Serving.
+A TFX component is responsible for performing a specific task, for instance, data ingestion, model training with TensorFlow, or serving with TF Serving.
 Every component in TFX has three building blocks:
 * A **driver** consumes artifact and the execution of the component
-* A **publisher** takes the output of the component and put it back to the Metadata store.
+* A **publisher** takes the output of the component and put it back to the Metadata Store.
-* An **Executor** is where the work is done and is the part that you can change, take an existent component overrides it to create a new .
+* An **Executor** is where the work is done and is the part that you can change, take an existent component overrides it to create a new.

 ### Pipeline
-When TFX components are connected to each others they form a pipeline through which data will flow, e.g. from ingestion data to serving models.
-The communication happen over the metadata store, each component read its dependencies from it and write back its output/artifact.
+When TFX components are connected they form a pipeline through which data will flow, e.g. from ingestion data to serving models.
+The communication happens over the metadata store, each component read its dependencies from it and write back its output/artifact.

 ## Standard Components
-There is a set of standard components which are shipped with TFX, which we can build/extend upon them in a couple different way.
+There is a set of standard components which are shipped with TFX, which we can build/extend upon them in a couple of different ways.

 ![TFX-Canonical Pipeline]({{ "assets/2020/09/20200908-tfx-canonical-pipeline.png" | absolute_url }}){: .center-image }

-At the left we ingest data, we flow through, calculate some statistics about it, then we make sure there is no problem with the data, understand what type of feature we have, do feature engineering, we train, check the metrics, and then the question should I push this new model to production (if the new model outperform existent one).
+At the left we ingest data, we flow through, calculate some statistics about it, then we make sure there is no problem with the data, understand what type of feature we have, do feature engineering, we train, check the metrics, and then the question should I push this new model to production (if the new model outperforms existent one).
 Along with that we also have the ability to do bulk inference.

 ### ExampleGen
 This component takes raw data as input and generates TensorFlow examples, it can take many input formats (e.g. CSV, TF Record).
 It also does split the examples for you into Train/Eval.
 It then passes the result to the StatisticsGen component.